The summer 2017 residency, which begins our fall semester, will take place from July 7 – July 16, 2017.

 Please see our deadlines page for information regarding when applications are due.

-The Admissions Committee looks for the willingness to work hard and evolve as a writer; evidence that the applicant is not just a writer, but a reader; and creative work that (by way of command of language, freshness and originality of prose or verse, depth of understanding and clear explication of the subject(s), development of dramatic material, and demonstrated knowledge of the relationship between form and content) warrants admission to a graduate-level program.
+The Admissions Committee looks for the willingness to work hard and evolve as a writer or visual storyteller; evidence that the applicant is a reader; evidence that the applicant is not just a writer, but a reader; and creative work that (by way of command of language, freshness and originality of prose or verse, depth of understanding and clear explication of the subject(s), development of dramatic material, and demonstrated knowledge of the relationship between form and content) warrants admission to a graduate-level program.
+Comic & Graphic Narratives applicants please note: limited drawing skills are acceptable if the student is committed to growing as a visual artist as well as a writer.

 How to apply: